snipara-companion

 snipara-companion task-commitstores only durable outcomes, not raw specs or copied documents. - Default rule: context first, memory second, task commit last.

-snipara-companion init --with-hooks --client claude-codesnipara-companion query --query "who calls src.mcp_transport.handle_call_tool" --follow-recommendationsnipara-companion workflow run --mode full --query "plan the auth refactor"snipara-companion workflow run --mode full --no-runtime-hint --query "plan the auth refactor"snipara-companion doctorsnipara-companion code imports --file-path src/snipara_engine.pysnipara-companion shared-context --categories BEST_PRACTICES GUIDELINESsnipara-companion recall --query "What did we decide about auth retries?" --type decisionsnipara-companion session-bootstrap --include-session-context --max-context-tokens 1000snipara-companion task-commit --summary "Captured final RFP response playbook"Context hierarchy
+snipara-companion statussnipara-companion brief --task "add Jira issue-aware context" --changed-files src/context.tssnipara-companion timelinesnipara-companion handoff --summary "tests green" --next "run release checks"npx -y snipara-companion@latest query --query "who calls src.mcp_transport.handle_call_tool" --follow-recommendationnpx -y snipara-companion@latest workflow run --mode standard --query "map the auth callers"snipara-companion workflow run --mode full --no-runtime-hint --query "plan the auth refactor"snipara-companion workflow run --mode orchestrate --query "map rollout risks"snipara-companion doctorsnipara-companion code imports --file-path src/snipara_engine.pysnipara-companion shared-context --categories BEST_PRACTICES GUIDELINESsnipara-companion recall --query "What did we decide about auth retries?" --type decisionsnipara-companion session-bootstrap --include-session-context --max-context-tokens 1000snipara-companion task-commit --summary "Captured final RFP response playbook"Context hierarchy

 - Project context first: companion stays scoped to the current workspace and project when it runs retrieval.